 Bonds issued by the State Board of Regents, recapitalization revenue bonds issued by the State Bonding Commission and certain qualifying bonds of the Utah Charter School Finance Authority may be secured by a pledge pursuant to which a designated official will certify to the Governor on or before December 1 of each year the amount, if any, necessary to restore a capital reserve or debt service reserve fund to its required amount.
 In the case of revenue bonds issued to finance a capital project for an institution of higher education, if so pledged, the chairman of the State Board of Regents will certify to the Governor on or before December 1 of each year any projected shortfall in the revenues necessary to make debt service payments in the forthcoming calendar year.
 Upon receipt of such a certification, the Governor may, but is not required to, then request from the Legislature an appropriation of the amount so certified.
 In the case of revenue bonds issued to finance a capital project for a qualifying charter school, if so pledged, an officer of the Utah Charter School Finance Authority will certify to the Governor on or before December 1 of each year the amount, if any, required to restore the amount on deposit in the debt service reserve fund of such qualifying charter school to the debt service reserve fund requirement.
 Upon receipt of such a certification, the Governor shall then request from the Legislature an appropriation of the amount so certified.
 In all cases, the Legislature is under no legal obligation to make any appropriation requested by the Governor.
 Bonds issued with such pledge are referred to herein as "State Moral Obligation Bonds."
 The following State Moral Obligation Bonds are outstanding:

 State Board of Regents.
-Student Loans and Office Building.
-The State Board of Regents has approximately \$1.156 billion principal amount outstanding (as of November 30, 2019) of student loan revenue bonds of which approximately \$506.7 million are State Moral Obligation Bonds and \$1.98 million principal amount outstanding (as of February 27, 2020) of other revenue bonds (for office space) which are State Moral Obligation Bonds.
-For additional information see "APPENDIX A-COMPREHENSIVE ANNUAL FINANCIAL REPORT OF THE STATE OF UTAH FOR FISCAL YEAR 2019-Notes to the Financial Statements, Note 10.
+Student Loans.
+The State Board of Regents has \$1,108,442,663 principal amount outstanding of student loan revenue bonds (as of March 31, 2020) of which \$494,535,466 are State Moral Obligation Bonds.

+Office Building.
+Additionally, the State Board of Regents has \$1,980,000 principal amount outstanding of other revenue bonds (for office space) (as of May 27, 2020), which are State Moral Obligation Bonds.

+For additional information regarding this debt see "APPENDIX A-COMPREHENSIVE ANNUAL FI-NANCIAL REPORT OF THE STATE OF UTAH FOR FISCAL YEAR 2019-Notes to the Financial Statements, Note 10.
 Long-Term Liabilities-C. Revenue Bonds-Business-type Activities-The Utah State Board of Regents Student Loan Purchase Program..." and "-The Office Facility Bond..."
 (CAFR page 107).

 Colleges and Universities.
-In addition, the State Board of Regents (through its colleges and universities) has outstanding approximately \$1.466 billion (as of February 27, 2020) of revenue bonds issued to finance capital projects at the State's institutions of higher education of which approximately \$1.45 billion are State Moral Obligation Bonds (Source: Municipal Advisor).
-For additional information see "APPENDIX A-COMPREHENSIVE ANNUAL FINANCIAL REPORT OF THE STATE OF UTAH FOR FISCAL YEAR 2019-Notes to the Financial Statements, Note 10.
+In addition, the State Board of Regents (through its colleges and universities) has outstanding approximately \$1.451 billion (as of May 27, 2020) of revenue bonds issued to finance capital projects at the State's institutions of higher education of which approximately \$1.43 billion are State Moral Obligation Bonds (Source: Municipal Advisor).
+For additional information see "APPENDIX A- COMPREHENSIVE ANNUAL FINANCIAL REPORT OF THE STATE OF UTAH FOR FISCAL YEAR 2019-Notes to the Financial Statements, Note 10.
 Long-Term Liabilities-C. Revenue Bonds-Business-type Activities-Discrete Component Units" (CAFR page 108) and "-Note 21.
 Subsequent Events" (CAFR page 134).